Vittor-Javidan/EarthLog/docs/bugs.md

 - Logo rendering too small on Splash Screen
 - <AlertLayer /> closing when an error occur during docx export
 - horizontal camera not fiting the whole screen (Happens on development.
 In production seens ok.
 Please report if you have this issue as well)
+- Find a way to create a animation during widget height changing